CIS 5511. Programming Techniques

 Hill Climbing: When an optimization problem can be represented as searching for the maximum value of a function in a multidimensional space, "hill climbing" is a greedy algorithm which attempts to find a better solution by making an incremental change to the current solution.

-Gradient descent: The idea is to take repeated steps in the opposite direction of the gradient (or approximate gradient) of the function at the current point, because this is the direction of steepest descent.
+Gradient Descent: The idea is to take repeated steps in the opposite direction of the gradient (or approximate gradient) of the function at the current point, because this is the direction of steepest descent.

 Best-First Search: If the next step is selected at the neighborhood of all explored points, "hill climbing" becomes "best-first search".
 As the selection is based on a heuristic function, it is also called heuristic search.